 If notice that any documentation you receive from your programme officer contains incorrect information, please notify them immediately so that they can correct the records.

 If your application is unsuccessful your application will be held for one year and then destroyed.

 If your application is successful, your data will be transferred to the Chevening Secretariat for the purposes of administering your award and will then be held for the FCO indefinitely.

-Records held about you for immigration purposes will be held for a period of two years only before they are destroyed.
+Records held about you for immigration purposes will be held for a period of six years only before they are destroyed.